floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 #citeauthor(<ma_etal_2022>) use the Adjusted Rand Index (ARI) as clustering evaluation criterion.
 The metric measures the similarity between two clusters in a decomposition, and ranges from -1 to 1, with 0 being the optimal value.

+#citeauthor(<hao_etal_2023>) use the Matching Degree metric as quality indicator.
+The metric is calculated by dividing the number of intersections of database tables in a given microservice and a given cluster by the total number of tables used in the microservice.

 ==== No metrics

 Finally, some of the publications publications, do not mention any quality metrics used in the evaluation of the proposed decomposition.